Oliver-Preuschl/lwc-das/README.md

 ## Property Initialization

 Dynamic properties which are assigned a value using the Lightning App Builder may initially contain property names from other components.
-To avoid potential erros these property values will initially be cleared.
-In most of the cases you will want to wait for this initialization before displaying a component or fetching data.
+To avoid potential errors these property values will initially be cleared.
+In most cases you will want to wait for this initialization before displaying a component or fetching data.
 To support you with this, lwc-das provides the property _isStateInitialized_.
 This property can be used either in the HTML markup (`<component if:true={isStateInitialized}>...</component>`) or in the javascript code (`if(this.isStateInitialized){...}`).
-For exmaples please see the components [declarativeAddressMap](force-test/main/default/lwc/declarativeAddressMap) and [declarativeSObjectDataTable](force-test/main/default/lwc/declarativeSObjectDataTable).
+For examples please see the components [declarativeAddressMap](force-test/main/default/lwc/declarativeAddressMap) and [declarativeSObjectDataTable](force-test/main/default/lwc/declarativeSObjectDataTable).

 # Component Object and Record Context